FlowFuse/website/src/handbook/peopleops/leave.md

   * Deel disallows [overages on the contracted days off](#holiday-policy), if you cannot file the complete length, file up to the allowance.
 * Add an 'Out of office' appointment in your personal Google Calendar, and decline all meetings automatically.
+* Add an event to the shared 'FlowFuse Team Events' calendar showing all the days you will not be working.
+This make it easier for our team to understand who is going to be away each week.
 * Inform fellow team members of your time off, and hand over work that's distributed.

 ## Holiday Policy